despawnerer/nederlandskie/README.md

 ## Roadmap

-- [x] Reading stream of posts from Bluesky
+- [x] Read stream of posts from Bluesky
+- [x] Store posts in the database
-- [ ] Storing posts and profiles in the database
+- [ ] Store user profiles in the database
-- [ ] Detecting the country of residence from profile information
+- [ ] Detect the country of residence from profile information
+- [ ] Keep subscription state to not lose messages
-- [ ] Serving the feed
+- [ ] Serve the feed
-- [ ] Publishing the feed
+- [ ] Publish the feed
-- [ ] Handling deleting of posts
+- [ ] Handle deleting of posts

 ## Running